freenas/freenas-docs/userguide/zfsprimer.rst

 changed to point to the new copy.
 This means that ZFS always writes to free space and most writes will be sequential.
-When ZFS has direct access to disks, it will bundle multiple read and write requests into transactions; most filesystems can not do this as they only have access to disk blocks.
+When ZFS has direct access to disks, it will bundle multiple read and write requests into transactions; most filesystems cannot do this as they only have access to disk blocks.
 A transaction either completes or fails, meaning there will never be a
 `write-hole <https://blogs.oracle.com/bonwick/entry/raid_z>`_